 About time I uploaded something!
 (What happened to March?)

-This is one of a number of snowdrop drawings I spent some time on a long while ago…perhaps I shall do more; there’s something very satisfying about working with just pencil.
+This is one of a number of snowdrop drawings I spent some time on a long while ago…perhaps I shall do more; I love working with just pencil.

 Pencil on paper, 2007.

 This came about after I made a ‘Welcome Home’ card for my daughter (who had been away for a month or so), with a dancing lady on it a bit like this one, and also I had done a painting called A Fine Day, and I wanted to do another with a similar feel, and also something completely from my imagination.

 I do love trees.
 This painting comes from countless walks through the small beech wood, ten minutes amble from my doorstep.
 Love it in the autumn when the golden-brown leaves float down and carpet the ground and let in the bright blue sky, when the winter reveals the tracery of the branches, in the spring with the fresh light green of new leaves, and in the summer when only shafts of sun make it past the shade to the beech wood floor.